Jean Segura Player Props: Marlins vs. Orioles

-The Miami Marlins, including Jean Segura (.375 on-base percentage in past 10 games, 97 points above season-long percentage), take on starting pitcher Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.
+On Sunday, Jean Segura (.425 on-base percentage in past 10 games, 140 points above season-long percentage) and the Miami Marlins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 1:35 PM ET.

+He had three hits (going 3-for-4 with a triple and an RBI) in his most recent appearance against the Orioles.

 Jean Segura Game Info & Props vs. the Orioles